 Riverstone was first created for the 1981 election.
-It has always been won by the ALP.
+It was Labor-held continuously until 2011.

 The seat was first won in 1981 by Tony Johnson, who had served as Member for Mount Druitt since 1973.
 Johnson retired in 1983, triggering a by-election.

 The 1983 by-election was won by Richard Amery.
 He held the seat until 1991.
 In 1991, the redistribution saw the restoration of the seat of Mount Druitt, covering areas previously covered by Riverstone.
 Amery moved to Mount Druitt, which he has held ever since.
 He served as a minister in the state Labor government from 1995 to 2003.